delaykimm/time-text-alignment/README.md

 # Time-Series × LLM Numeric-Text Alignment Research

+## Summary
+A semantically grounded time-series forecasting framework that uses **numbers as the semantic bridge** between time-series and the language semantic space of LLMs.

 ## Overview

-This project explores a new time-series–LLM alignment framework in which numbers serve as the main alignment criterion.
-Through numeric-to-text conversion, it seeks to build more interpretable and semantically grounded forecasting models.
+This project investigates a new time-series–LLM alignment framework in which **numbers serve as the core alignment criterion**.
+By converting numeric values into natural-language expressions, the framework aligns time-series representations with the language semantic space of LLMs to build more interpretable and semantically grounded forecasting models.## Overview

 ## Environment Setup
 <pre>